 Learn More about NHDPlus

-We encourage first-time users to familiarize themselves with the NHDPlusV2 User Guide and to complete the NHDPlus training exercises (both under "Documentation" below) before starting to work with NHDPlus data.
+We encourage first-time users to familiarize themselves with the following sections of the NHDPlusV2 User Guide (under "Documentation" below), before starting to work with NHDPlus data.

 - NHDPlusV2 User Guide